prismos-org/prismos-iso/README.md

 # Prism OS

-Prism OS is a privacy and security-focused Linux distribution based on Arch Linux.
+Prism OS is a security-focused Linux distribution based on Arch Linux.

 ---